 - create large volumes of content

-- you own little or no audio equipment
+- have little or no audio equipment

 Outsourcing is cheaper than you think

 Likewise, postproduction can be performed with few resources and little training.
 A recent college graduate with headphones and a laptop is perfectly capable of delivering quality results for most audio applications.
 When looking to outsource, look for those willing to work cheaply who can deliver reliable, quality results when needed.
 Services like Fiverr connect users with people all over the world, offering worldwide competition in the audio postproduction marketplace.
-Expect audio production and postproduction services to increase in popularity in the coming years, and substantially decrease in cost.
+Expect audio production and postproduction services to increase in popularity in the coming years, while substantially decreasing in cost.

 Audio files are small